draeger-lab/pymCADRE/README.md

 ## Usage
-To run pymCADRE simply execute the notebook named main_pymcadre.ipynb or modify one of the test_*.py scripts, after adjusting the parameters as wanted and reading the desired input files.
+To run pymCADRE simply execute the notebook named main_pymcadre.ipynb or or the python script named pymcadre.py.
+One can also modify one of the test_*.py scripts to adjust the parameters as wanted and read the desired input files.
 Jupyter notebooks with test-runs are also provided.

 ## Authors